DavidDTessier/gcp-certifications/Security Engineer/Network Security.md

     [--enable-logging | --no-enable-logging]
 ```

+**Filter by service account vs network tag**
+If you need strict control over how firewall rules are applied to VMs, use target service accounts and source service accounts instead of target tags and source tags:

+A network tag is an arbitrary attribute.
+One or more network tags can be associated with an instance by any Identity and Access Management (IAM) member who has permission to edit it.
+IAM members with the Compute Engine Instance Admin role to a project have this permission.
+IAM members who can edit an instance can change its network tags, which could change the set of applicable firewall rules for that instance.

+A service account represents an identity associated with an instance.
+Only one service account can be associated with an instance.
+You control access to the service account by controlling the grant of the Service Account User role for other IAM members.
+For an IAM member to start an instance by using a service account, that member must have the Service Account User role to at least that service account and appropriate permissions to create instances (for example, having the Compute Engine Instance Admin role to the project).

+You cannot mix filtering by service account or network tags.

 ## VPC Peering
 Google Cloud VPC Network Peering allows internal IP address connectivity across two Virtual Private Cloud (VPC) networks regardless of whether they belong to the same project or the same organization.